FabrizioSandri/RcppDeepState-action/README.md

     max_inputs: ''

     # If this action is used inside a pull request's pipeline, this parameter
-    # control wether the analysis result should be printed as a comment in the
+    # control whether the analysis result should be printed as a comment in the
     # pull request.
+This parameter can be set to 'failure' to write comments
+    # only if RcppDeepState discovers at least one issue.
     # Default: 'false'
     comment: ''
 ```